New Hospitals: Medical Services

-Reserch and Educaion

-New Hospitals maintains a comprehensive program in medical education and clinical research.
-The hospital provides ongoing training for physicians, nurses, other healthcare professionals and students, as well as educational initiatives for patients and the public on disease prevention, healthy living, and management of illness.
-Key educational activities include undergraduate medical education, graduate medical education (residency and fellowship programs), and continuous professional development for staff.
-Continuous professional development programs train approximately 1,400 employees and external participants, with 13 accredited programs.

-Educational facilities include classrooms and learning spaces.
-New Hospitals has strategic partnership with University of Georgia with a main focus on undergraduate programs.

-In research, New Hospitals has a coordinated program aimed at advancing medical science and improving patient outcomes.
-The institution currently runs over 40 ongoing studies, primarily funded by pharmaceutical and industry sources.
-The hospital collaborates with Contract Research Organizations (CROs) for study management, monitoring, and data handling, and maintains partnerships with pharmaceutical and biotechnology companies sponsoring its clinical trials.

-The Clinical Research Department at New Hospitals oversees Phase II, III, and IV clinical trials, including studies involving medical devices, across multiple therapeutic areas such as oncology, neurology, rheumatology, allergology, dermatology, endocrinology, general surgery, and interventional radiology.

 Reputation and Certifications

 In 2022 New Hospitals underwent an extensive selection and inspection process to receive authorization from TRICARE and became its official partner.

 New Hospitals is also a service vendor of SOS International from October 2025.

 New Hospitals received international accreditation and a quality management certificate in recognition of its compliance with German standards for medical processes and patient safety.
 The evaluation was conducted by auditors from the German organization “Cooperation for Transparency and Quality in Healthcare” (KTQ), who worked closely with the hospital’s administrative and medical staff.

-As for 2025, New Hospitals is undergoing the accreditation process of the Joint Commission International (JCI), a globally recognized organization that evaluates hospitals based on quality of care and patient safety standards.
+As for 2025, New Hospitals is undergoing the preparation for accreditation process of the Joint Commission International (JCI), a globally recognized organization that evaluates hospitals based on quality of care and patient safety standards.